-The Delta location is leased, with an initial term of five years, renewable at Swiss Water's option in five-year increments, up to a total of 30 years.
+The Delta location operates under a leased arrangement, initially set for five years and renewable at Swiss Water's discretion in five-year increments, up to a total of 30 years.
 The lease commenced in July 2018.
 Under the lease, Swiss Water has multiple options to buy the land and building at specified future dates starting at the end of the second five-year term.
-The buy-out value will be equal to the fair market value of the property as determined by an appraisal process, subject to specified maximum and minimum values.
+The buy-out value will be determined through an appraisal process, aligning with the fair market value of the property, subject to specified maximum and minimum values agreed upon in the lease contract.